lunir-project/lunir/FAQ.md

 ## *Can I use LUNIR comercially?*

-Yes, LUNIR adheres to the MIT license, which allows for unrestricted commercial usage; the only requirement is that LUNIR be given attribution whenever it is utilized.
+Yes, LUNIR adheres to the MIT and Apache 2.0 licenses, which allow for unrestricted commercial usage.
+The only requirement is that LUNIR be given attribution whenever it is utilized.

 ## *How can I contribute to LUNIR?*